Contribution to the Legal Sector Programme 2019 - 2023

 Target group / Beneficiaries

-The direct target group of planned training and capacity development activities are the 945 officials working in the justice sector.
+The direct target group of planned training and capacity development activities are the 945 officials working in the justice sector and 910 facilitators of the Early Childhood Care and Development Centres.

 Throughout the implementation of the project it is expected that approximately 30,000 people (8,000 per year) will benefit from improved services in the justice sector.